Sony WF-1000XM5 Truly Wireless Headphones Review

 Cons

-7.5 Office
+Office Work

-The Sony WF-1000XM5 are good for office use.
+The Sony WF-1000XM5 are good for office work.
 They're equipped with an ANC system that can easily block out background noise like chatty coworkers and the hum of computer fans.
 They also support multi-device pairing, allowing you to stay connected to your PC and smartphone simultaneously.
 If you like to listen to audio at high volumes, others around you won't hear it.
-However, while their memory foam ear tips will get you a firm seal once properly fitted, some people may find that the tips put too much pressure on their ear canal, which can be uncomfortable.
+However, while their memory foam ear tips will form a firm seal once properly fitted, some people may find that the tips put too much pressure on their ear canal, which can be uncomfortable.

 Pros

-• Excellent overall noise isolation performance.
+• Excellent overall noise isolation.

 • Well-built and stable fit.